iNPH – Home

 Clinical exams to evaluate symptoms is done by experts at hospitals and consists of radiological examination of the brain, neurological/ physiotherapy assessment specifically focused on gait and balance, neuropsychological assessment and blood tests for biochemical analyses for mainly differential diagnostic reasons.
 In addition, lumbar puncture is also done with cerebrospinal fluid (CSF) tests with measurement of intracranial pressure and flow of cerebrospinal fluid, using, for example, CELDA System for predicting shunt responsiveness and/or determine shunt pressure.
 After that, the correct diagnosis can be made and the proper treatment can be planned for.
 CELDA System is also used to investigate the functionality of existing shunts without having to take it out first.

 INPH is one of the few treatable dementias.
 NPH can only be treated by surgical intervention.
 A shunt is placed in the ventricles of the brain and connected to the abdominal cavity, thus draining excess cerebrospinal fluid from the brain.
 This procedure has been performed thousands of times and about 80% of patients get better.
 Surgical technology has improved over the years and the proportion of complications is now about 20%.

-Kerstin Andrén is a neurologist and researcher from Gothenburg and has studied how NPH develops over time and how long-term results and survival look after treatment.
+Kerstin Andrén is a neurologist and researcher from Gothenburg and has studied how NPH develops over time and what long-term results and survival look like after treatment.
 Kerstin shows in her thesis that it is crucial to operate on patients who are diagnosed without undue delay and that the results of surgery are good even in the long term.